Truth and Reconciliation Commission (Sierra Leone)

 The Sierra Leone's Truth and Reconciliation Commission was a truth commission created as part of the Lomé Peace Accord, which ended the 11-year civil war conflict in Sierra Leone in July 1999.

 Background and creation

 The Sierra Leone Civil War began on March 23, 1991.
 The Revolutionary United Front, supported by the National Patriotic Front of Liberia, attempted to overthrow the Joseph Momoh government.
 This attempt resulted in the Sierra Leone Civil War, that lasted 11 years, leaving over 50,000 dead.

-The Truth and Reconciliation Commission was created as part of the Lomé Peace Accord, signed on July 7, 1999, which ended the civil war in Sierra Leone.
+The Truth and Reconciliation Commission was created as part of the Lomé Peace Accord, signed on July 7, 1999, which was intended to end the civil war in Sierra Leone.
 This accord was signed by then President Ahmad Tejan Kabbah and the leader of the Revolutionary United Front (RUF) Foday Sankoh.

 Aims and mandate

 The aims of the commission were to establish "an impartial historical record of violations and abuses of human rights and international humanitarian law related to the armed conflict in Sierra Leone from the beginning of the Conflict in 1991 to the signing of the Lomé Peace Agreement; to address impunity, to respond to the needs of the victims, to promote healing and reconciliation and to prevent a repetition of the violations and abuses suffered."
 The commission was chaired by Bishop Joseph Christian Humper.
 It operated from 2002 to 2004, with a final report being presented to the United Nations Security Council on October 5, 2004.

 The commission's mandate was to "provide a degree of accountability for human rights abuses committed during the conflict."
 Below is a brief summary of its mandate.